-- Pupils stand in a tight circle, facing inwards. - Each pupil puts their left hand in the circle, and holds another pupil's left hand. - Then, each pupil puts their right hand in the circle, and holds someone else's right hand. - Pupils must untangle themselves without letting go of each other's hands. - To be successful, pupils must communicate, move slowly and work as a team.
+- Pupils stand in a tight circle, facing inwards. - Each pupil puts their left hand in the circle, and holds another pupil's left hand. - Then, each pupil puts their right hand in the circle, and holds someone else's right hand. - Pupils must untangle themselves without letting go of each other's hands. - To be successful, pupils must communicate. move slowly and work as a team.

-at the end of the lesson see Cool Down stretches
+STRETCH at the end of the lesson see Cool Down stretches

+Ouestioning Use direct

-Use direct questioning t over cards.
-For a more challenging game, scatter Word Cards in one half of the circle and Symbol identify strategie reference.
-Task pupils with turning over one card from each side to find matching pairs of word pupils used to emember symbols List these strategie on a chart.
-As a group, discuss why memory is important and the different ways to actively remembe activitie designed Task Carry out a shortterm memory test or visual memory tes of your choice in the classroom to asses working memory
+questioning t identify strategie pupils used to emember symbols List these strategie on a chart.
+As a group, discuss why memory is important and the different ways to actively remembe assessmen Using the Feeling Finder, ask pup to rate how they for when doing differe activitie term memory test or visual memory tes of your choice in the classroom to asses working memory